mcuringa/think-js/arrays.md

 List membership
 ---------------

-Javascritp arrays have an `includes` method which returns a Boolean `true` or `false` to indicate membership of an item in a list.
+Javascript arrays have an `includes` method which returns a Boolean `true` or `false` to indicate membership of an item in a list.

 ~~~~~~~~~~~~~~~~~~~~~~~{.javascript}